Four games to make music terms stick

 Students access the cards on the iPad.

-Students review the cards in Quizlet usually in the LEARN mode and then the MATCHING mode during Off Bench time.
+Students review the cards in Quizlet usually in the LEARN mode and then the MATCHING GAME mode during Off Bench time.

 Since every level is based on concepts built on the previous levels, students review their current level and the one below it.